richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 : A trust established under the laws of the Commonwealth of Virginia, USA, in order to hold and administer intellectual property rights for the benefit of the IETF.

-Internet Architecture Board (IAB)
-: An appointed group that assists in the management of the IETF standards process.

 Indirect Contributor
 : Any person who has materially or substantially contributed to a